clearblueskymind/Keto-Friendly-/Dzogchen/☸️Bodhicitta-100-Recitations.md

 ---

+## This is the seed of compassion,
+repeated with sincerity and mindfulness, each time sending loving-kindness outward to all beings while strengthening your own awakened mind.

+---

 ## Carry the mantra with you, letting it flow like a prayer bead turning in the hand.
 Here is the complete Bodhichitta repetition, 100 times: